zkoss/zkessentials-book/shadow_components/reuse_components_with_template.md

 # Reusing Components with a Template
-In ZK 8, `<template>` is our recommended form to reuse a view pattern composed by a group of components.
+In ZK 8, `<template>` is our recommended form for reusing a view pattern composed by a group of components.
 Putting components into `<template>` can make them reusable easily by `<apply>`.
 It usually involves 2 steps:
 1. Define a template
 2. Apply a template

 ## Defining a template
-Through ZK 8, you can put a `<template>` inside any component.
+With ZK 8, you can put a `<template>` inside any component.
 Defining a template will not create any component until you apply it.
 You can define a template like:

 ```xml
 <div>